Christmas & Holiday Festive Favourites and Where to Find Them

 My mum's trifle

-Stopping when you’re full is the key to enjoying food all the time, including Christmas.
+Stopping when you’re full is the key to enjoying food all the time, including Christmas and the holidays.

 My sister now makes it and she does an amazing job.
 I just have a smaller portion these days and I really enjoy the decadence of it because it is truly a once-a-year treat!

 I like to make shortbread as a Christmas indulgence; home made shortbread is soooo good!
-I’ve tried using alternative sweeteners instead of good old white sugar and Stevia was the most successful.
+I’ve tried using alternative sweeteners instead of traditional white sugar and Stevia was the most successful.

 However, we really didn’t like the ‘aftertaste.’
 So our shortbread is still made using the same simple, traditional recipe.
 We enjoy it once a year and we share it with family and friends.